CScodeSS/Single-module-identifiability-with-partial-excitation-and-measurement/README.md

 These Matlab functions are created on Matlab 2021a and may not work for older versions of Matlab.

-They are the implementations of the results in [1].
+They are the implementations of the results in [1], including the graphical analysis in Proposition 2 and the graphical synthesis in Case 1 of Table II.

 Examples of how to use these functions can be found in the two main files.
 To run these functions, the ‘PowerSet’ function in [2] is also needed.

 [1]  Shengling Shi, Xiaodong Cheng, and Paul M. J. Van den Hof.
 "Single module identifiability in linear dynamic networks with partial excitation and measurement." arXiv preprint arXiv:2012.11414 (2020).